jakerjohnson21/dispricery/README.md

 # Dispricery

-After the legalization of recreational merijuana, dispensaries popped up on every block in some cities.
-Since every dispensary has their own custom deals and menu prices, I decided to create Dispricery, a tool to help users find the best prices/deals in their area.
+Dispricery, a website to help users find the best prices and deals that dispensaries are advertising in the local area.

 ## Getting Started

-You can view the site here: https://young-forest-11788.herokuapp.com/

 In order to begin, first create an account or log in.
 Then you are able to view two stores at once allowing you to quickly compare them.
 If you like a store you can add it to your favorites, if you don't like one you can always swap it out.